Leeds Country Way: Part 4: Cockersdale to Golden Acre

-Section 1: The path follows the valley of Cockersdale, and then goes along Tong Beck, below Fulneck Moravian Settlement, skirting the south of Pudsey.
+Section 1: the path follows the valley of Cockersdale, and then goes along Tong Beck, below Fulneck Moravian Settlement, skirting the south of Pudsey.
 At this point Tong Beck forms the Leeds-Bradford boundary.
-The path crosses the Leeds to Bradford railway and meets the busy A647 at Thornbury.
+The path crosses the Leeds to Bradford railway and meets the busy A647 road at Thornbury.

-Section 2: Passing playing fields and old quarries, the path crosses the Woodhall Hills and follows Fagley Beck to cross the Leeds and Liverpool Canal and the River Aire at Apperley Bridge, then follows the river past Woodhouse Grove School before climbing up to meet the A65 south of Rawdon.
+Section 2: passing playing fields and old quarries, the path crosses the Woodhall Hills and follows Fagley Beck to cross the Leeds and Liverpool Canal and the River Aire at Apperley Bridge, then follows the river past Woodhouse Grove School before climbing up to meet the A65 road south of Rawdon.